 We've looked into the main reason why people currently use the Esplanade car park and have learned that it is mainly used during the week, not by shoppers but by commuters.
 During construction of the first building, 376 spaces are being kept in the Esplanade car park, with 149 spaces available in the new Les Jardins car park, only 170 metres away.
-When the Jersey International Finance Centre is complete, all 525 spaces will be transferred to a new underground car park to be located beneath the public park.
+When the IFC is complete, all 525 spaces will be transferred to a new underground car park to be located beneath the public park.

 6. Won't parts of town 'die' when the clusters of offices move to the Esplanade?